Lockheed Corporation: Production during World War II

 At the beginning of World War II, Lockheed – under the guidance of Clarence (Kelly) Johnson, who is considered one of the best-known American aircraft designers – answered a specification for an interceptor by submitting the P-38 Lightning fighter aircraft, a twin-engined, twin-boom design.
-The P-38 was the only American fighter aircraft in production throughout American involvement in the war, from Pearl Harbor to Victory over Japan Day.
-It filled ground-attack, air-to-air, and even strategic bombing roles in all theaters of the war in which the United States operated.
+The P-38 was the only American fighter aircraft in production throughout the entirety of American involvement in the war, from Pearl Harbor to Victory over Japan Day.
+It filled ground-attack, air-to-air, and even tactical bombing roles in all theaters of the war in which the United States operated.
 The P-38 was responsible for shooting down more Japanese aircraft than any other U.S. Army Air Forces type during the war; it is particularly famous for being the aircraft type that shot down Japanese Admiral Isoroku Yamamoto's airplane.

 The Lockheed Vega factory was located next to Burbank's Union Airport which it had purchased in 1940.
 During the war, the entire area was camouflaged in case of enemy reconnaissance.
 The factory was hidden beneath a huge burlap tarpaulin painted to depict a peaceful semi-rural neighborhood, replete with rubber automobiles.
 Hundreds of fake trees, shrubs, buildings, and even fire hydrants were positioned to give a three-dimensional appearance.
 The trees and shrubs were created from chicken wire treated with an adhesive and covered with feathers to provide a leafy texture.

 Lockheed ranked tenth among United States corporations in the value of wartime production contracts.
 All told, Lockheed and its subsidiary Vega produced 19,278 aircraft during World War II, representing six percent of war production, including 2,600 Venturas, 2,750 Boeing B-17 Flying Fortress bombers (built under license from Boeing), 2,900 Hudson bombers, and 9,000 Lightnings.

 Postwar production

 During World War II, Lockheed, in cooperation with Trans-World Airlines (TWA), had developed the L-049 Constellation, a radical new airliner capable of flying 43 passengers between New York and London at a speed of 300 mph in 13 hours.

 Once the Constellation (nicknamed Connie) went into production, the military received the first production models; after the war, the airlines received their original orders, giving Lockheed more than a year's head-start over other aircraft manufacturers in what was easily foreseen as the post-war modernization of civilian air travel.
-The Constellations' performance set new standards which transformed the civilian transportation market.
+The Constellation's performance set new standards which transformed the civilian transportation market.
 Its signature tri-tail was the result of many initial customers not having hangars tall enough for a conventional tail.
 Lockheed produced a larger transport, the double-decked R6V Constitution, which was intended to make the Constellation obsolete.
 However, the design proved underpowered.

 The company sought to purchase Convair in 1946, but the sale was blocked by the SEC.